Improve the Health of Your Basement in a Weekend! Five Tips.

-There’s no questioning the fact that dehumidifiers are a boon to allergy sufferers.
-And also to those who live in damp climates.
-These handy appliances can keep mold growth at bay.
-Remove moisture. reduce allergy symptoms, safeguard your family’s health.
-And also protect the structural integrity of your home.
+There’s no questioning the fact that dehumidifiers are a boon to allergy sufferers and those who live in damp climates; these handy appliances can keep mold growth at bay, remove moisture, reducing allergy symptoms, safeguarding your family’s health, and protecting the structural integrity of your home.
 However, as with any new appliance, in order to get the most out of your dehumidifier, you will need to learn how to properly install and operate it.

 Once you have chosen the correct model of dehumidifier to meet your needs, you will need to choose a place to install it (the basement is typically a good choice as basements are high-moisture areas, but you may also wish to purchase smaller additional units for your bathrooms).
 Ideally, you should place the dehumidifier directly on the floor as elevating these appliances reduces their efficiency; remember, a dehumidifier is a self-contained unit and will not cause water damage to occur if used properly, so there is no need to place your dehumidifier above floor level.